Features overview // Example // Use-cases // Getting started // Project status

 Piqi is a BETA software.

-It has been tested on Debian Linux (i386 and amd64 Lenny and Squeeze) and on Mac OS X (10.6.4).
-Other Unix systems on major hardware architectures should generally work.
-For instance, Piqi is known to work on Solaris/x86.
-On Windows, Piqi successfully builds under both MinGW/Msys and Cygwin.
+It has been tested on Linux and Mac OS X. Other Unix systems on major hardware architectures should generally work.
+For instance, Piqi is known to work on FreeBSD and Solaris/x86.
+On Windows, Piqi successfully builds under both MinGW and Cygwin.
 Refer to installation instructions for more details.

 Check out the Roadmap page for the list of planned Piqi features.